 under editor John Ordover.

 Dark blue denotes the primary narrative.
 Read these for the bare bones story.
 Light blue denotes the expanded storyline.
 Read any or all of these to go a bit deeper.
 Dark green denotes the Original Lit-verse.
 Light green denotes the DC Comics, which were interconnected with the Original Lit-verse novels.
-The white denotes every other connected story, regardless of continuity.
+The grey denotes every other connected story, regardless of continuity.

 As always, not every reference to every other story is mentioned, just the one I chose as most important to show the expanding Lit-verse web.